-Select the word that best fits the meaning of the sentence as a whole.
+Select the words that best fit the meaning of the sentence as a whole.

-Always start by covering up your answer choices so that they do not distract you.
-Read the sentence carefully, and then predict what you think the answer should be.
-If this bird has not been seen in over ten years, it must be difficult to find.
-Pick out the answer that best matches this meaning.
+Always start by covering up the answer choices so that they do not distract you.
+Read the sentence carefully, then predict what you think the answer should be.
+Since the participants caused the group to miss the bus, they must have hindered the leader’s efforts.
+So, let’s predict “hindered.”

 Want some help with SAT Vocabulary?
 Check out these helpful resources:

 - Knowsys Vocabulary Activities SAT iBook (for the iPad)